 As expected, we were able to cross the first threshold of the standard (in our northern climes) two-door vestibule within minutes: a larger group in front of us had just moved inside the restaurant proper.
 For a few minutes after that, my friend and I even had the space between the two doors to ourselves.
 Then more customers arrived: two women speaking porteño Spanish and after them, two young (well, under-30) South-East-Asian-looking women.
-I think the Asians were speaking French, though I am not totally sure now.
-By spreading out, everyone made an effort to make the vestibule look already-full and impregnable.
+I think the Asians were speaking French.
+By spreading out, everyone made a good-fath effort to make the vestibule look already-full and impregnable.
 It worked: the line continued its growth outside.
 We were glad we were here and not there.

 The hostess stuck her head in and asked for the names and party sizes.
 We said two.
 The Argentine women said two.
 The Asian women said three.
-I made a mental note to prepare to reasonably accommodate another guest in our cosy little chamber.
-The hostess wrote down the names and numbers and said that it wouldn’t be long.
+I made a mental note to prepare to “reasonably accommodate” another guest in our cosy little chamber.
+The hostess wrote down the names and corresponding numbers and said that it wouldn’t be long.

 Everyone stood in silence for a little while.
-It felt like being in an elevator with several strangers split into pairs: technically, of course, there was nothing stopping anyone from taking, but my experience in elevator riding points to the tendency of most people to pause or at least lower their voices… or do one and then the other.
-That’s how it went in our little nook.
-After a long pause, the women present resumed their respective conversations brought in from outside, but at a low volume.
-My friend and I kept silently staring into space: we had temporarily run out of ping-pong balls to lob at each other (for those not keeping track, that’s my metaphor for arguments).
+It felt like being in an elevator with several strangers split into pairs: technically, of course, there was nothing stopping anyone from carrying on their conversations, but my elevator riding experience suggests a tendency of most people to pause or, at the very least, lower their voices; often, first pause and then start wispering.
+That’s how it went down in our little nook.
+After a long pause, the women present resumed the respective conversations brought in from the outside, at a much lower volume.
+My friend and I just kept staring silently into space: we had temporarily run out of ping-pong balls to lob at each other (for those not keeping track, that’s my metaphor for arguments).

 The exterior door opened and the anticipated third person joined the Asian duo.
 Somewhat unexpectedly (for me), it was a man: in his late fifties or perhaps early sixties, not Asian (white), well-dressed, sporting a nice watch and a coiffure of fabulously grey hair.
 Sugar daddy?
-Maybe, but who cares!
+Maybe (who cares!).
 He spoke with a mild Québecois accent.
-I noticed that the Argentines put their conversation on hold: they seemed to be listening in.
+I noticed that the Argentines put their conversation on hold: for some reason, they seemed to be listening in.

 Our party’s name was called.
-We got a small table, not too far from the door.
-A couple of minutes later the Argentines did too – but somewhere much deeper inside the dining area.
-The mismatched trio at the door had to wait a few more minutes for theirs.
+We were given a small table, not too far from the door.
+A couple of minutes later, the Argentines go theirs – but somewhere much deeper inside the dining area.
+The mismatched trio at the door had to wait a few more minutes.
 By the time they were finally sitting down, in a sort of L-shaped booth directly in front of the entrance, we had already had our coffees served and the supplies of ping-pong balls replenished (note: metaphor).
-I was facing the door and thus, the backs of the trio.
+I was facing the door; thus, the backs of the trio.